TruebitProtocol/hardhat-truebit/README.md

 1. Install dependencies:<BR>
    `npm install`
-2. Set in the `.env` file the required environment variables
+2. Set in the `.env` file the required environment variables according to what it is indicated in `.env.example` file and the use scenario.
-3. Setup and run the Ethereum network and TruebitOS
+3. Setup and run the Ethereum network and TruebitOS.
+Please follow the "Getting Started Guide" https://truebit.io/guide/prerequisites/
 4. Execute the tests or tasks:<BR>
    Note: Please note that localhost is the default network, so it is not necessary to set it on the commands.<BR>
    If you want to use a different network please add `--network [networkName]` at the end of the commands.<BR>